How to Transfer a Car Title

 The title transfer process is relatively quick and easy.
 As long as the seller and buyer fill out the old title correctly following a vehicle sale, there should be no problems.

-Step 1: Sign and fill out the title.
+Sign and fill out the title.
 Both the buyer and seller need to sign the title for the car.
 Information to fill out on the title includes the purchase price, VIN, make and model of the car, the odometer reading, and the names of both the buyer and seller.

-Step 2: Request a new title.
+Request a new title.
 In order to receive a new title for the car, the buyer needs to visit the local office for the agency that handles car title transfers in their state.
 This allows state agencies to verify who exactly purchased the vehicle.
 While at the office, the new owner needs to also pay any title transfer fees and taxes.

-Step 3: Wait to receive the new title.
+Wait to receive the new title.
 Most often, car owners can expect to receive their new title in the mail within 10 days.
 For a fee, most state agencies can expedite this process so that a car buyer receives the title sooner.

 States require a clear line of vehicle ownership in the form of a car title.
 This allows the proper assigning of fault if an accident happens.
-Properly transferring a title usually requires you to provide certain information, including proof of insurance.